Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Anti-Hero: Ultimately, M'Baku wants what's best for Wakanda.
 Which means that he's strictly isolationist because he fears the outside world and becoming overdependent on vibranium.
 And he will not commit to overthrowing a king just because he's asked but may change his mind later.

 - Animal Motifs: Gorillas.
 His tribe howls like apes when on the warpath while M'Baku wears pelts and an ape mask in combat.
+The pelt on his back is, specifically, silvery grey, invoking a silverback gorilla.
 Nakia calls him "Great Gorilla M'Baku" and there is a statue of a gorilla in Jabari lands akin to the panther statue in Wakanda's capitol.
 Also like gorillas, he's normally a peaceable man who only gets aggressive and vicious when he feels provoked.
 And he's a vegetarian, as are gorillas.

 - Badass Normal: Has no powers, just a lot of raw strength and power.
-He even takes down multiple Outriders in the battle of Wakanda and isn’t among those who were culled by Thanos' Badass Fingersnap.
+He even takes down multiple Outriders in the Battle of Wakanda, and later, the Battle of Earth.

 - Barbarian Tribe: He and his people are initially set up to be the villainous kind, then turn out to be more or less neutral and ultimately heroic.
 Compared to every other tribe, they continue wearing warpaint and Pelts of the Barbarian, spurn the use of Vibranium and make tribal chants similar to gorilla barking at times.
 All of this is done to peg them as traditionalists.

-- Big Damn Heroes: In the climax of the film, M'Baku arrives with troops to help T'Challa in his hour of need.
+- Big Damn Heroes: In the climax of Black Panther, M'Baku arrives with troops to help T'Challa in his hour of need.

 - The Big Guy: Has become one for T'Challa at the end of Black Panther film and Avengers: Infinity War, due to his imposing size and leading a battalion of his tribesmen to defend Wakanda.